Gender in Doctor Who: Female roles

-Nicola Bryant starred as Peri Brown beginning in Planet of Fire.
+Nicola Bryant starred as Peri Brown beginning in Planet of Fire (1984).
 Producer John Nathan-Turner said of Peri, "She'll often be wearing leotards and bikinis.
 A lot of Dads watch Doctor Who and I'm sure they will like Nicola."

-Ace, played by Sophie Aldred, is a London teenager that the Doctor meets in Dragonfire.
+Ace, played by Sophie Aldred, is a London teenager that the Seventh Doctor meets in Dragonfire (1987).
 Ace and the Doctor form a student and teacher bond over the course of the series.
 Script editor Andrew Cartmel said that the character was written to be a "fighter and not a screamer."
 The character of Ace has been cited as the first "modern" companion for the Doctor.
 One of the reasons is that her character was written to be more realistic, three-dimensional and to grow as a person throughout her run on the show.

-Billie Piper portrayed Rose Tyler in revival of Doctor Who.
-She is introduced as a working class shop girl that meets and travels with the Doctor.
-Over the course of the first series, she falls in love with the Doctor.
+Billie Piper portrayed Rose Tyler in the revival of Doctor Who from 2005–2010.
+She is introduced as a working class shop girl that meets and travels with the Ninth and Tenth Doctors.
+Over the course of the first series (2005), she falls in love with the Ninth Doctor.
 Critics noted that Rose was more developed than previous companions.
 Peter Davison, who portrayed the Fifth Doctor, felt that allowing the Doctor and his companion to have sexual tension ultimately allowed for more rounded characterisation.
 He believed that Rose was the first example of the production team creating a well-written companion.

-Martha Jones, played by Freema Agyeman, is medical student who becomes the Doctor's companion.
+Martha Jones, played by Freema Agyeman, is a medical student who becomes the Tenth Doctor's companion in the third series (2007).
 Martha parts from the Doctor's company as she recognises how unhealthy their relationship has become.
 As a young medical professional, Martha has been the focus of studies which discuss young girls' perceptions of "gendered representations of science, technology, engineering and mathematics (STEM)".
 The research was further analysed "the representation of STEM-related topics" through the programmes' two prominent, respective, female characters: Lisa Simpson and Martha Jones.

-Donna Noble, played by Catherine Tate, begins as an outspoken Londoner in her mid-30s as a temp worker.
-Donna and the Doctor shared a strictly platonic relationship; who he refers to her as his "best friend".
+Donna Noble, played by Catherine Tate, is introduced in "The Runaway Bride" (2006) as an outspoken Londoner in her mid-30s as a temp worker.
+Donna and the Tenth Doctor shared a strictly platonic relationship; who he refers to her as his "best friend".

-The first introduction of a female Master was in the seventh series of the revival as an unidentified character.
-In eighth series, she is revealed to be The Master.
-Rather than refer to herself as The Master, she called herself Misstress (or Missy for short).
-Missy often refers to the Doctor as her "boyfriend" or "friend".

 Jodie Whittaker played the Thirteenth Doctor, the first female incarnation of the Doctor.

-The Thirteenth Doctor is the first female incarnation of the Doctor, played by Jodie Whittaker.Fan reaction to the character was largely positive, but "a sizable minority protested that the Doctor shouldn't be played by a woman."
+A female Master called Missy was introduced in the eighth series episode "Deep Breath" (2014), portrayed by Michelle Gomez and formally revealed as the Master in the series' penultimate episode "Dark Water" (2014).
+Missy often refers to the Twelfth Doctor as her "boyfriend" or "friend".
+The Thirteenth Doctor is the first female incarnation of the Doctor, played by Jodie Whittaker, and introduced in a short clip televised during the 2017 Wimbledon Championships.
+Fan reaction to the character was largely positive, but "a sizable minority protested that the Doctor shouldn't be played by a woman."
 Supportive fans cite that Whittaker's Doctor would be a positive role model for young girls.